prototypo/ethereum-eips-ontology/README.md

 Ethereum EIPs Ontology
 ======================

-The Ethereum EIPs Ontology provides current AI systems with up-to-date knowledge of the Ethereum ecosystem via serialisatio of key concepts from the Ethereum Improvement Proposals.
-It is supplimented with general Ethereum glossaries of terms for added context.
+The Ethereum EIPs Ontology provides current AI systems with up-to-date knowledge of the Ethereum ecosystem via serialisation of key concepts from the Ethereum Improvement Proposals.
+It is supplemented with general Ethereum glossaries of terms for added context.

 There are two key files in this repository: